Attorneys

 cree@lrclaw.com

+Jen has been recognized by Best Lawyers® as One to Watch in the areas of Bankruptcy and Creditor-Debtor Rights/Insolvency and Reorganization Law; Corporate Law; Litigation – Bankruptcy and by Super Lawyers as a Delaware Rising Star in the areas of Business and Corporate Law.
 Prior to joining Landis Rath & Cobb, Jen was an associate with a national law firm where her practice focused on Complex Commercial Litigation.
-Jen also served as the law clerk for The Honorable Ferris W. Wharton of the Delaware Superior Court and The Honorable Robert B. Coonin and The Honorable Arlene Minus Coppadge of Delaware Family Court.
-While in law school, Jen interned for The Honorable Mary F. Walrath in the United States Bankruptcy Court for the District of Delaware.
-Jen graduated cum laude from Widener University School of Law (now Delaware Law School) in 2013.
-Jen is a 2007 graduate of University of Notre Dame where she earned a Bachelor of Business Administration with a concentration in Finance.
+Jen also served as the law clerk for The Honorable Ferris W. Wharton of the Delaware Superior Court and The Honorable Robert B. Coonin and The Honorable Arlene Minus Coppadge of the Delaware Family Court.

 Jen’s recent representations include: